 This Policy sets out how Rayner handles the Personal Data of our customers, suppliers, employees, workers and other third parties.
-For the purpose of this Policy ‘Rayner’ refers to the Rayner entity processing Personal Data which may be any, or all, of Rayner Surgical Group Limited, Rayner Intraocular Lenses Limited, Rayner Pharmaceuticals Limited, Rayner Surgical Inc., Rayner Surgical GmbH, Rayner Surgical S.A, or Rayner Italia Srl.
+For the purpose of this Policy ‘Rayner’ refers to the Rayner entity processing Personal Data which may be any, or all, of Rayner Surgical Group Limited, Rayner Intraocular Lenses Limited, Rayner Pharmaceuticals Limited, Rayner Surgical Inc., Rayner Surgical Corp., R&K Trustees Limited, Rayner Surgical GmbH, Rayner Surgical S.L, or Rayner Italia Srl.

 This Policy applies to all employees, workers, contractors, agency workers, consultants and directors.
 You must read, understand and comply with this Policy when processing Personal Data on our behalf and, where requested, attend training on its requirements.
 This Policy sets out what we expect from you in order for Rayner to comply with applicable law.
 Your compliance with this Policy is mandatory and any breach of it may result in disciplinary action.